rocker-org/website/use/extending.md

 In general, system requirements can be found on error messages on installation failures, the package's reference page, CRAN, or [METACRAN](https://www.r-pkg.org/).
+[The dashboard of system libraries linked by R packages on R-universe](https://r-universe.dev/sysdeps/) is useful as well.

 ### Install binary packages